brianorwhatever/blockchain/Notes/cryptoeconomics/markets.md

 Typically one good/service is not exchanged directly for another, rather they are exchanged for money.
 So money, in whatever form, is the **medium of exchange** for a market.
 Money allows the market to fluidly operate.

-Markets are meritorious, **decentralised, resource allocating systems**.
+Markets are meritorious, decentralised, resource allocating systems.

 ### Decentralisation